sunpy/ndcube/docs/coordinates.rst

 If users would prefer not to deal with high level coordinate objects, they can elect to use `ndcube.NDCube.axis_world_coords_values`.
 The API for this method is the same as `~ndcube.NDCube.axis_world_coords`.
 The only difference is that `~astropy.units.Quantity` objects are returned, one for each physical type requested.
-In the above case this means that there would be seperate `~astropy.units.Quantity` objects for latitude and longitude, but they would both have the same 2-D shape.
+In the above case this means that there would be separate `~astropy.units.Quantity` objects for latitude and longitude, but they would both have the same 2-D shape.
 The `~astropy.units.Quantity` objects are returned in world order and correspond to the physical types in the `~astropy.wcs.WCS.world_axis_physical_types`.
 The `~astropy.units.Quantity` objects do not contain important contextual information, such as reference frame, which is needed to fully interpret the coordinate values.
 However for some use cases this level of completeness is not needed.